dmbarbour/glas/README.md

 # Glas Language

-Glas is an object-oriented, imperative, concurrent, purely functional language.
-Programs are expressed imperatively with linear objects, single-assignment variables, and explicit threads.
+Glas is an imperative, object-oriented, concurrent, purely functional language.
+Programs are expressed imperatively with linear objects, transparent futures, and explicit threads.
 The resulting computations are deterministic, interactive, pure, and cacheable.
-Glas adapts [session types](https://groups.inf.ed.ac.uk/abcd/) to prevent deadlock.
+Glas will detect potential deadlock at compile time.

-Interactions in Glas are generally modeled as data structures containing unassigned variables.
+Interactions in Glas are generally modeled as data structures containing unassigned futures.
 For example, it is possible to model a question-answer list where later questions are incrementally computed based on previous answers.
 This list would serve a similar role as a 'rendezvous'.
 A channel is simply an output-only or input-only list where the tail is deferred.

 This model of interaction is very convenient for [direct manipulation interfaces](https://en.wikipedia.org/wiki/Direct_manipulation_interface).
 We can simply render the structure to the user.
 Alternative views can be supported via lenses (editable projections).
 Multiple users and background effects can be supported by partitioning a larger interactive data structure.
 Real-time systems can be supported using frames and timeouts.